Author Salman Rushdie Violently Attacked, Stabbed On Stage In New York

-Author Salman Rushdie has been violently attacked at a speaking engagement in upstate New York, according to multiple reports.
+Author Salman Rushdie has been violently attacked at a speaking engagement in upstate New York, according to state police.

 A man stormed the stage and attacked the 75-year-old Rushdie and an interviewer, according to New York State Police.

-Note: This story has been updated